A Resource Guide for New and Early Career Faculty Members

 - Integrate research interests into lectures.
 Doing so leads to greater enthusiasm for teaching as well as recruitment of students as research assistants.

-- Develop a career advisory network of peers, internal departmental mentors, and external mentors.
+- If you haven’t done so yet, activate a UI-sponsored individual membership in the NCFDD.
+Develop a career advisory network of peers, internal departmental mentors, and external mentors.
 The NCFDD has developed a tool to help you think through “Your Mentoring Network.”

 - Create a “positive feedback” file, which includes supportive e-mails and letters of thanks from students and colleagues.